sergeyprokhorenko/Base64UUID/README.md

 ### 4.2.
 Encoding Process

 To encode a UUID from its canonical format into a Base64UUID string:
 1. Convert the UUID from standard 36-character hexadecimal format to 128-bit binary representation.
 It is RECOMMENDED to validate UUIDs unless they are originally in 128-bit binary format.
-In a SQL query if convertion is not possible or validation is unsuccessful, the encoder MUST return NULL
+In a SQL query, if conversion is not possible or validation is unsuccessful, the encoder MUST return NULL
 2. Right-shift the entire 128-bit value by 4 bit positions
 3. Set the 4 most significant bits to `0100` (binary) to ensure the encoded string starts with a letter
 4. Encode the resulting 132-bit value as a 22-character Base64UUID string